tkuhlman/gopwsafe/README.md

     - currently iti is all read only
 - Add the ability to create a new empty password db.
 - Copy doesn't time out and clear clipboard at this point
-- Add opening of more than one file at a time.
 - The ability copy/move entries from one open db to another.
 - Edit of multiple entries at once for select fields, ie modify the group